SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 I've got a message though for good honest people in government positions, which is; do not feel you are complicit, speak out, whistle blow, don't shy away from exposing the corruption in the system you are a part of, and do not fear for losing your salary.
+You are not corrupt just because the deep state you service (to some extent) is corrupt.
 I'd cite
 [Sibel Edwards](https://sibeledmonds.com/) as a good exemplar, she only spent about one year in the FBI before realizing she had to whistleblow.
-She's not living on homeless row as a result.
+She's not living on homeless row or in political asylum in Russia as a result.
+Unlike Snowdon & Assange grandstanders, she's a smart one.

-When you are working for a State within a state within a state you'd be mad for thinking you are somehow "aiding and abetting".
-No. You can easily be part of the good, by warning of the bad, and in all sorts of ways can act as a canary in a proverbial coal mine, or even more courageous efforts.
-If you have fond an honest calling in government, i say stick with it, but stop pretending there is no rot underneath.
+When you are working for a State within a state within a state you'd be mad for thinking you are somehow "aiding and abetting."
+No. You can easily be part of the good, by warning of the bad, and in all sorts of ways can act as a canary in a proverbial coal mine, or any number of the ways act with even more courageous efforts.
+If you have found an honest calling in government, I say stick with it, but stop pretending there is no rot underneath.
+And don't just "do nuttin' about it."
 In particular, know that neoliberalism is open transparent rot, so you can always work on destroying that crud.
 Totally positive effort if you succeed in whatever small way you can.

 Start with educating your constituents that their tax dollar is funding the private sector, not the government sector, and so they've previously misunderstood the nature of state currency, and had it all completely backwards.
 (A source of untold great suffering in the past and to this very day.)
+This will empower your constituents to support you even more, knowing that _your government salary is funding them!_

 Although Edmonds and Aaron have a lot of content behind paywalls, those with the means aught to support them because they trickle out a bit of free tier